A Hibachi grill buffet refers to a restaurant experience where the diners sit in and watch the chef cooking the meals on an open fire grill.

 Hibachi, as mentioned before, has a round or container made of cast iron.
 Some modern-style Hibachi grills can be square in shape as well.

 The outer layer is either ceramic or wood to avoid burning the chef.
-It has an open grate at the top where the chefs put the food to cook.
+It has an open grate at the top where the chefs food to cook.

 Teppanyaki is so large that people don’t normally have one in the house (although you have these great tabletop teppanyaki plates for a party)